-By hiring The Willis Law Firm, you no longer have to worry about any costs.
+One of the reasons to hire a personal injury attorney is that you no longer have to worry about any costs.
 We work on a contingency fee basis, and this means we are going to get paid if we can recover the money on your behalf.
 This is the best approach because you will be able to follow up on the claim without having to worry about spending thousands of dollars in legal fees.

 These cases can be very expensive, especially when there is a lot of money in dispute.
 When hiring a wrongful death attorney, it is very important to hire one who has enough resources and money to invest in your case.